-Blessed Vasyl Velykchovsky (+1973) a Ukrainian priest and later bishop of the Ukrainian Greek Catholic Church.
-A devout and holy man, he joined the Redemptorists in 1920, and spend a quarter of a century in a very active and productive ministry, until his arrest in 1945 by the NKVD for ‘anti-Soviet’ activities.
+Blessed Vasyl Velykchovsky (+1973) was a Ukrainian priest and later bishop of the Ukrainian Greek Catholic Church.
+A devout and holy man, he joined the Redemptorists in 1920, and spend a quarter of a century in a very active and fruitful sacerdotal ministry, until his arrest in 1945 by the NKVD for ‘anti-Soviet’ activities.
 Father Vasyl’s sentence of death was commuted to ten years of hard labour.
 After his release, he was ordained a bishop in 1963, before being imprisoned again six years later, during which he was tortured, physically and chemically.
 His body broken and approaching his well-lived three score and ten, he was exiled in 1972, arriving in Winnipeg, where there was a community of Eastern Catholics, and here the good bishop and martyr died on June 30, 1973.

-We also honour Blessed Nykyta Budka, (+1949), martyr and Ukrainian missionary bishop, who spent a number of years in Canada, setting up the Eastern rite eparchy to which Bd.
-Vasyl arrived years later, and which still thrives.
+We also honour Blessed Nykyta Budka, (+1949), martyr and Ukrainian missionary bishop, who spent a number of years in Canada, setting up the Eastern rite eparchy to which Blessed Vasyl arrived years later, and which still thrives.
 Returning to his homeland in 1928, Bishop Budka was arrested and imprisoned, dying in the Gulag 1949.
-His untiring and unwavering holiness, his adherence to the truth, have given the Church, and the Eastern rites in particular, a spiritual testament to build upon and share.
+His untiring and unwavering holiness, his adherence to the truth, have given the Church, and the Eastern rites in particular, a spiritual testament and foundation to build upon and share.

+We could all, bishops, priests and laity, use a good dose of their courage and clarity.
 Saints Vasyl and Nykyta, orate pro nobis, or, if I may, molit’sya za nas!